Optional Practical Training

 HOURS & LIMITATIONS

-- Employment on OPT must be directly related to your major area of study and commensurate with your educational level.
+- Employment on OPT must be directly related to your major area of study and equal with the level of education you are completing.

 - You may not accrue more than 90 days of unemployment during your 12 months of OPT.